 Every business needs a way to, well, do business.
-One of the first things you need to set up is a way to accept payments from customers.
+One of the first things you need to set up is a way to accept payments from customers, and this often involves choosing a reliable merchant service provider.
 And there’s a lot more to that decision than you might think.

 There are lots of moving parts and pieces when it comes to payment processing, and there are more entities involved than you might think.
 One crucial piece?
 Merchant account providers.